Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+: Abstract

 \section{Abstract}

 The SNO+ Collaboration reports new results on reactor antineutrino oscillations using data acquired from May 2022 through July 2025.
-The spectral analysis of a flux dominated by nuclear reactors at 240, 350, and 355 kilometers yields the mass-squared difference $\Delta m^2_{21}=(7.93^{+0.21}_{-0.24})\times 10^{-5}$~eV$^2$.
+The spectral analysis of a flux dominated by nuclear reactors at 240, 340, and 350 kilometers yields the mass-squared difference $\Delta m^2_{21}=(7.91^{+0.22}_{-0.25})\times 10^{-5}$~eV$^2$.
 This result is compatible with and approaches the precision of the only other long-baseline reactor antineutrino measurement, by KamLAND.
-Combining these measurements, along with those from solar neutrino experiments, the global values of the neutrino mixing parameters become: $\Delta m^2_{21}$ = $(7.63\pm0.17)\times 10^{-5}$ eV$^2$ and $\sin^2{\theta_{12}}=0.310\pm0.012$.
-The analysis of geoneutrinos at SNO+ is also improved, with a measured signal of 49$^{+13}_{-12}$ TNU.
+Combining these measurements, along with those from solar neutrino experiments, the global values of the neutrino mixing parameters become: $\Delta m^2_{21}$ = $(7.59\pm0.17)\times 10^{-5}$ eV$^2$ and $\sin^2{\theta_{12}}=0.310\pm0.012$.
+The analysis of geoneutrinos at SNO+ is also improved, with a measured signal of 48$^{+14}_{-12}$ TNU.

 \textit{Introduction}~~\textemdash~~ Neutrino oscillations can be described by three mixing angles, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, and two mass-squared differences, $\Delta m_{21}^2$ and $\Delta m_{32}^2$.
 These parameters have been measured to have consistent values using rates and spectral features from various neutrino and antineutrino sources.
-The smaller difference, $\Delta m_{21}^2$, has been measured using electron antineutrinos from commercial nuclear reactors at long baselines~\cite{kamland_on_off, sno+ppo}, and electron neutrinos from the Sun~\cite{Super-Kamiokande_solar}.
+The smaller difference, $\Delta m_{21}^2$, has been measured using electron antineutrinos from commercial nuclear reactors at long and medium baselines~\cite{kamland_on_off, sno+ppo, JUNO:2025gmd} and electron neutrinos from the Sun~\cite{Super-Kamiokande_solar}.

-SNO+ is the second experiment to use long-baseline reactor antineutrinos to measure neutrino oscillations, doing so with distinct baselines, which produce distinct spectral features.
+SNO+ is the second experiment to use long-baseline reactor antineutrinos to measure neutrino oscillations, doing so at distinct baselines, which lead to distinct spectral features.
 The results reported in this Letter are obtained from data collected from May 2022 through July 2025, including those used in a previous analysis~\cite{sno+ppo}.
-The current dataset is five times larger and significantly improves the precision of the measured oscillation parameters and geoneutrino flux.
-In the following, we introduce a new parameter to discriminate antineutrino signal events from the dominant \alphan background.
-This is an evolution of a preliminary study~\cite{snoplus_partial_antinu}, which is applied here for the first time, further improving the geoneutrino measurement.
+The current dataset is five times larger and improves the precision of the measured oscillation parameters and geoneutrino flux by a factor of two.
+In the following, we introduce a new parameter to discriminate antineutrino signals from the dominant \alphan background.
+This is an evolution of a preliminary study~\cite{snoplus_partial_antinu} and is applied here for the first time, further improving the geoneutrino measurement.

 \textit{Data}~~\textemdash~~ The SNO+ detector is located 2.1~km underground at SNOLAB in Ontario, Canada.
 It is equipped with 9362 photomultiplier tubes (PMTs), which view a 6-m radius acrylic vessel (AV) filled with about 780 tonnes of scintillator.
 Ultrapure water shields the AV from radioactivity in the surrounding rock and in the PMTs, which are 8.5~m from the center.
 More detailed descriptions of the detector and the scintillator can be found in Refs.~\cite{sno+detector,sno+scintillator}.